Kaitlyn Bristowe and Shawn Booth React to Old Video of Nick Viall's "Failed" Bachelorette Proposal - E! Online

 Bristowe has since moved on from these relationships and is now dating fellow Bachelor Nation star Jason Tartick.

+"It might be easy for you to look back and question some decisions that were made," she shared on Instagram.
+"But it is unfair to punish yourself for them.
+You made each decision for a reason.
+A reason that doesn't have to make sense to anyone but you.
+As you learn, you evolve."

+Viall commented on her post, "Dear 29 Kaitlyn... younger Nick was super pissed at you for taking it has far as you did.
+But older Nick just wants to say thank you.
+You gave me a gift for taking it a far as you did giving me a chance to express myself.
+Ways in which I am thankful I get a chance to look back on with great fondness.
+I forget he exists sometimes.
+Thank you."

-Fans can rewatch her season by tuning into The Bachelor: The Greatest Seasons—EVER!
-On ABC.
-They can then get ready to watch Clare Crawley and Matt James hand out the roses on their upcoming season of The Bachelorette and The Bachelor.
+Clare Crawley and Matt James are next to hand out the roses on their upcoming seasons of The Bachelorette and The Bachelor.